-The energy industry is showing steady growth, which, according to experts, will continue in 2019.
+The energy industry is showing steady growth.
 In the USA, Western Europe and Russia it will reach 3% per year while it will be faster in Eastern Europe and the Middle East.
 The most dynamic markets now are China, India, some African countries.
 While the United States is becoming the undisputed world leader in oil and gas production, China is reconsidering its role in the energy sector, seeking to “make the sky blue again.”

 It is China’s transition to a new economic model with the use of clean energy that determines global trends.
 Solar power plants in many countries are gradually becoming the cheapest source of energy.
 The future of the energy sector lies in the increase in the availability of electricity for electric cars, mobile solutions and digitalization.
 An interesting development is GetGreenEnergy.com which is offering lower-than-fossil pricing across major brands with one-stop convenience, launching in early 2020.
 Read more about at this link

 Projections show growth in demand for low-carbon, renewable energy sources and natural gas.
 Coal consumption by 2040 should fall by 6–7 times, oil – by 2.5 times, gas – by a few percents, and low-carbon energy sources – by 2 times.